-President Leonid Brezhnev of the Soviet Union had denounced the Egyptian-Israeli Summit at Camp David in the United States.
+Background: President Leonid Brezhnev of the Soviet Union had denounced the Egyptian-Israeli Summit at Camp David in the United States.
 He described it as an attempt to split Arab ranks and force al Arab countries to accept peace on Israel's term.

 SYNOPSIS: President Brezhnev made his comments after touring the town of Baku, the capital of the Soviet Socialist Republic of Azerbaijani.
 The purpose of his visit was to present the city with the Order of Lenin for its citizen's outstanding achievements.